Mohammad-Reza Bahonar: Career

 Bahonar cofounded the Islamic Society of Engineers in 1991.
 He has been elected as a representative from Kerman and Tehran for six terms.
-He also served at the Expediency Council for three terms.
+He has also served three terms on the Expediency Council.
 He is considered a key member of the conservative alliance, and was considered a possible candidate for the post of the speaker or the leader of the conservative faction in the parliament.
-He later refused to run for the post of speaker possibly because of a deal made inside the conservative alliance, so he decided to run for the post of deputy speaker.
+He later refused to run for the post of speaker possibly because of a deal made inside the conservative alliance, deciding to run instead for the post of deputy speaker.
 He became the first deputy speaker on 6 June 2004 with 188 votes out of 259.
-The other running candidate for the post of deputy speaker was Mohammad-Hassan Aboutorabi Fard, a representative from Qazvin who became the second deputy speaker with 173 votes.
+The other candidate for the post of deputy speaker was Mohammad-Hassan Aboutorabi Fard, a representative from Qazvin who became the second deputy speaker with 173 votes.

 Following Hassan Rouhani's election as President, Bahonar was appointed by Chairman Ali Larijani as the parliament's liaison to the newly elected executive branch in transition mandate.
-On 25 December 2015, he announced he will retiring from his seat in Iranian Parliament after declined to run in 2016 election.
+On 25 December 2015, he announced he will retiring from his seat in Iranian Parliament after he declined to run in the 2016 election.